Aedial/Forge-1.12-mixins/README.md

 - `ApiaryBonk.zs` + `ApiaryBonkTooltip.zs`
   - Hit an Industrial Apiary with a stick to refresh the flower detection.
 As the detection is somewhat broken and can take upwards of dozens of minutes to update, this provides a quick way to force it to recheck the flowers around it.

+- `ApiaryBonkHand.zs` + `ApiaryBonkHandTooltip.zs`
+  - Same as above, but instead of using a stick, you can simply hit the apiary with an empty hand.

+- `PerkGemDelayedRoll.zs`
+  - Changes the behavior of Perk Gems so that they do not roll their perk immediately once in inventory.
+Instead, right-clicking the gem will roll the perk.
+This prevents accidental perk rolls when picking up or moving the gem in inventory.

 ## License

 Use and adapt as you like.
 If you redistribute, a short credit is appreciated.